Gabe-Jentis/WritingProj4/README.md

 ### Windows Command Line Setup

-Download the most recent version of python from this website: https://www.python.org/downloads/ and run the following command in the command prompt/powershell to install pip
+Download and install the most recent version of python from this website: https://www.python.org/downloads/ and run the following command in the command prompt/powershell to install pip
 ```
 py -m pip install -U pip
 ```